tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 frozen_at: 2018-09-26
 ```

-From this one can discern, amongst other things, that the data is 18.8MiB in size.
+From this one can discern, amongst other things, that the data is 18.8MiB in

-Some of you might be getting impatient.
-I can find out about the metadata, so
-what?  *I want to access to the data!*
+size and that it has been given the Universally Unique Identifier (UUID)
+``8ecd8e05-558a-48e2-b563-0c9ea273e71e``.

+Suppose that you had recieved some *E. coli* RNA sequencing data and you wanted
+to align it using Bowtie2.
+In that case
+this dataset would be useful as it contains both the reference genome
+and Bowtie2 generated indices.
+Below we create a directory
+for storing datasets, and use dtool to download the dataset.

 ```
 $ mkdir datasets